 Through TrustLaw, Women’s Aid were connected with Milbank LLP who worked tirelessly to support Women’s Aid to formalise the “Rail to Refuge” scheme.
 The arrangements enable Women's Aid and rail companies to expand and develop the scheme going forward.

 On average, four survivors a day have utilised the scheme to reach a safe refuge.
 People were transported safely to refuges as far from their abusive homes as possible, with some people enabled to travel as far as 540 miles.
 Almost two-thirds of the survivors who have used the rail to refuge scheme have stated that they would not have travelled if the cost of the journey had not otherwise been covered.
+As of April 2022, the ‘Rail to Refuge’ scheme has been renewed by train companies to help survivors of domestic violence escape danger and reach safety.

 A pro bono lawyer with Millbank working on this project, Prudence Buckland, said, "It was a joy to work with Women's Aid to ensure the longevity and success of the 'Rail to Refuge' scheme”.